SS Mohawk (1925): Blame

 As was always done with a disaster which resulted in the loss of human life, an inquiry researched who was to blame for the incident.
 It was concluded that Mohawk caused the initial collision by veering off course.
-Although this alone would not explain why the Talisman ended up hitting the Mohawk, thereby some speculate that the Mohawk's navigation lights also failed.
+Although this alone would not explain why the Talisman ended up hitting the Mohawk, some speculate that the Mohawk's navigation lights also failed.
 The blame for the collision rests mostly with mechanical malfunction or human error on the Mohawk's part.

-It was also noted that the damage inflicted by the collision, should not have been enough to sink the Mohawk.
-But it appears that during the Great Depression the Mohawk's owner modified the ship to carry bulk cargoes so it could squeeze some extra revenue out of the vessel.
+It was also noted that the damage inflicted by the collision should not have been enough to sink the Mohawk.
+But it appears that during the Great Depression the Mohawk's owner modified the ship to carry bulk cargoes so as to squeeze some extra revenue out of the ship.
 These modifications involved opening up the ship's watertight bulkheads for easier cargo handling.
 Because of this, the Mohawk had no defense against the frigid waters that were making their way through her gaping wound which ended in her demise.